khandy21yo/btran/README.md

 	not always sconsistant.
 This may require fixing the case used in the source code.
 Input Statements
-	You cannot enter a blank for a string input.
-C++ statement "cin >> xxx;" requires a non-blank entry.
+	BASIC seems to allow dropping a semicolon between a output text and an input variable, but btran doren't allow that.
+		INPUT "TESTING"A$

-Several packages are required to use this code.
+Several packages are required to use this code, and it makes extensive use of the std:: libraries (C++11 required).
 The debian command to install thse ackages include

 	apt-get install gcc g++ automake autoconf libtool